gabrielweyer/azure-functions-telemetry/README.md

 .\deploy.ps1 -Location {AzureRegion} -ResourceNamePrefix {UniquePrefix}
 ```

-The project contains four Functions:
+The project contains four Functions Apps:

 - `DefaultV3InProcessFunction` and `DefaultV4InProcessFunction` demonstrate the quirks of In-Process Azure Functions `v3` / `v4` Application Insights integration
 - `CustomV3InProcessFunction` and `CustomV4InProcessFunction` demonstrate the workarounds I use to improve In-Process Azure Functions `v3` / `v4` Application Insights integration

 I've decided to commit the `local.settings.json` file.
-This is not the default or recommended approach but it makes it easier for new joiners to get started.
+This is **not the default or recommended approach** but it makes it easier for new joiners to get started.

 You can start the Function Apps by issuing the below commands: